-You can get more details about the program by getting in touch with Jen Kammerer at [email protected]
+You can get more details about the program by contacting Jen Kammerer at [email protected].

 $42B of Funding To California State

-Termed as “the largest economic stimulus bill ever passed by Congress”, the American Rescue Plan Act (ARPA) is meant to provide $26 billion in fiscal recovery funds to the state and $16 billion to counties and cities with a population over 50,000.
+Termed “the largest economic stimulus bill ever passed by Congress,” the American Rescue Plan Act (ARPA) is meant to provide $26 billion in fiscal recovery funds to the state and $16 billion to counties and cities with a population over 50,000.

-There’s an incentive to utilize these funds at the state level in a timely manner as funds are only available until Dec.
+There’s an incentive to promptly utilize these funds at the state level, as funds are only available until Dec.
 31, 2024.

 Per data shared by the California Legislative Analyst’s office, the funding breakdown is as follows: